 All Western Michigan University students, regardless of major or class year, are welcome to audition for a choral ensemble!
 When audition week arrives, a link will be posted below for you to sign up for auditions online.
 Please sign up for the earliest available time to ensure that there are enough spaces for all singers.
 Information about the ensembles, rehearsal times and the yearly concert schedule will be available on the choral board in Dalton Center and on this website.
 Please familiarize yourself with the schedule, particularly concert dates and times, to avoid scheduling conflicts.
 Fall auditions are generally held in room 1116 (rehearsal room A—choral) or the recital hall of the Dalton Center.
 In the spring semester, they are held in room 1720, the office of Dr. Kimberly Dunn Adams).

 All of our choral ensembles — except for Campus Choir — require an audition.
-Auditions for University Chorale and Cantus Femina occur at the beginning of every academic year.
-Collegiate Singers, Collegium and Grand Chorus auditions occur before every fall and spring semester.
+Auditions for all choirs occur at the beginning of every academic semester.
 Campus Choir admits students every semester with no audition required.
-Students schedule auditions as early as possible to ensure that the audition slots don't go to waste and that everyone does get an audition time.

 - Fall semester auditions are held for one week before classes start.

 - Spring semester auditions are held in December and early January.

 Fall 2019 choral auditions will be held one week before the start of fall semester (August 24-29).
 Music majors must audition by August 27.
 Fall semester auditions are held in the Dalton Center, Room 1116 (Choral Rehearsal Room A) or in Dalton Recital Hall.
 Check the choral board (and on your audition day, look for signs) to find out your specific location.
 Spring auditions are held in Dr. Adams' office, Dalton 1720.